Sign-changing solutions to the Yamabe problem on manifolds with boundary

 \section{Abstract}

 Let $(M, g)$ be a compact Riemannian manifold with boundary.
-The Escobar problem concerning the existence of a metric conformally equivalent to $g$ having constant scalar curvature on $M$ and constant mean curvature on its boundary is equivalent, in analytic terms, to finding a positive solution to a nonlinear boundary-value problem with critical growth.
+The Yamabe problem concerning the existence of a metric conformally equivalent to $g$ having constant scalar curvature on $M$ and constant mean curvature on its boundary is equivalent, in analytic terms, to finding a positive solution to a nonlinear boundary-value problem with critical growth.
 While the existence of positive solutions to this problem is by now well understood, the existence of sign-changing (nodal) solutions remains largely open.

-In this work we establish the existence of least-energy sign-changing solutions in two particular cases: the scalar-flat problem, where the scalar curvature on $M$ is zero and the mean curvature of its boundary is constant, and the minimal boundary problem, where the mean curvature of the boundary vanishes and the scalar curvature of $M$ is constant.
-More precisely, we prove that if $n\ge7$ and $M$ has a nonumbilic boundary point, then both problems admit least-energy nodal solutions.
-In addition, we show that when $n\ge5$, the minimal boundary problem possesses infinitely many sign-changing solutions on the unit ball $\mathbb B^n.$

-Our approach is variational and relies on the analysis of suitable conformal invariants and sharp energy estimates derived from Escobar’s work.
+In this work we establish the existence of least-energy sign-changing solutions when the manifold is positive and the mean curvature of the boundary is a non-negative constant.
+More precisely, we prove that if $n\ge7$ and $M$ has a nonumbilic boundary point, then the problem admits least-energy nodal solutions.
+Our approach is variational and relies on the analysis of suitable conformal invariants and sharp energy estimates.